dolphInformatic37/Multi_File_Manag3r/README.md

 # Multi_File_Manag3r
 The Multi-File Manager is a Python-based tool designed to simplify file management tasks.
 With its graphical interface, users can effortlessly navigate directories, select multiple files, and apply batch renaming operations with ease.

-## Features
+## Features (as of right now)

-- Add prefixes, suffixes, and/or infixes to file names
+- Add prefixes or suffixes to file names
 - User-friendly graphical interface

 ## Installation